-NEXT sources the products it sells from many countries around the world.
+Next sources the products it sells from many countries around the world.
 Safety in the workplace is of paramount importance and we recognise the responsibility we have to the workers in our supply chain.
 We specify the requirements before production can commence, that will provide workers with a safe and healthy environment, in accordance with all relevant local and national laws and legislation.
 We are committed to ensure Next product is made by workers who are treated honestly and fairly for the work they do and with respect for their human rights and wellbeing.

 The challenge of trading ethically and acting responsibly towards the workers within our suppliers’ factories is important to NEXT.
 We are committed to working with our suppliers to help them understand and develop their businesses to be compliant with our requirements.
 The NEXT Code of Practice (COP) for suppliers is our programme of ethical trading standards and forms an integral part of our business.
 It was developed and drawn up in 1998, and has been adopted and implemented, acting to support our efforts for Next to fulfil its responsibility to uphold international labour standards with its suppliers.

 Our ethical trade programme priorities are to:

 - Communicate and support the achievement of compliance to our ethical standards with suppliers

 - Work in collaboration with others to pursue solutions for some of the more complex and systemic problems within the global supply chain that we cannot solve alone

 Our approach is to use our influence to promote good practice and raise awareness, both with our suppliers and their employees as well as others along our value chain.
 We firmly believe that working together in partnership is the most sustainable way we can make a positive difference.